BYUCamachoLab/simphony/docs/source/tutorials/intro.rst

-:py:class:`simphony.simulators` provides a collection of simulators that connect to an input and output pin on a circuit, then perform a subnetwork growth algorithm (a series of matrix operations) in order to simulate resulting outputs for inputs on the circuit.
+:py:class:`simphony.simulators` provides a collection of simulators that connect to an input and output pin on a circuit, then perform a subnetwork growth algorithm (a series of matrix operations).
+The results show us what output light comes out of the circuit for given inputs of light.
 The simulation process modifies pins and components, so simulators actually copy the circuit they are passed in order to preserve the original circuit.

 Let's run a simple sweep simulation on the circuit we have
 created: ::